parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-03-As.md

 <!------------ A3 ------------>
 <div role="tabpanel" class="tab-pane fade" id="A3" aria-labelledby="profile-tab">
   <br/>
-  The experiment below uses two wireless nodes.
-From your computer you will create and deploy <strong>fit01</strong> and
-  <strong>fit02</strong> nodes.
-You will configure in both nodes the
-  wired <strong>experiment interface</strong> (available as
+  The experiment below now uses two wireless nodes.
+We will configure in both nodes the wired <strong>experiment interface</strong> (available as
   <code>data</code> under linux) using DHCP.
   <br/><br/>
-  Once configured the interface in both nodes, you will be able to ping the <strong>experiment interface</strong> at </strong>fit02</strong>
+  Once this is done, we will be able to ping the <strong>experiment interface</strong> at </strong>fit02</strong>
   from <strong>fit01</strong>.
   <center>